Introduction

 No visit to Ahmedabad is complete without indulging in its street food.
 From the famous khaman and dhokla to the mouth-watering pav bhaji and bhajiya, the city’s streets are lined with vendors offering a wide variety of snacks.
 The Manek Chowk night market is particularly popular for its vibrant atmosphere and delicious food.

-The Flourishing Economy of Ahmedabad
+Flourishing Economy

 The Textile Industry: A Legacy of Prosperity